 Communications Department Contributors

 Michael Buller is director of Editorial and Creative Services at Dana-Farber, and co-editor of Insight.
 He leads a team of creative professionals in developing communications and content about cancer research, care, prevention, and survivorship.
-Michael’s been a writer, editor and content producer for 25 years, a member of the Dana-Farber team for nearly five years, and a Dana-Farber patient for two years.
+Michael’s been a writer, editor and content producer for 25 years, a member of the Dana-Farber team for nearly six years, and a Dana-Farber patient for three years.

 Christine Cleary is associate director of Editorial and Creative Services at Dana-Farber, co-editor of Insight, and editor of Dana-Farber’s magazine Turning Point, which focuses on women’s cancer.
 She also oversees patient/family communications, helping to introduce patients to Dana-Farber and ease their experience.

 Naomi Funkhouser is the editor of Dana-Farber’s staff publication Inside the Institute.
 As a member of the Editorial and Creative Services team in the Communications Department, she supports strategic, multi-vehicle communications programs.
 She earned her bachelor’s degree in magazine journalism from Syracuse University.